 More words.
 Which is to be expected: I'm a writer, after all.
 The images are mine too.
 Again, to be expected.
-I'm a designer, after all.
+I studied design too.

 If you'd like to read (or see) more, mail me.

 Explanation: A post for Cubebrush, an online marketplace for artists (especially VFX, 3D and Concept Art).

 Explanation: Press Release for a project by Karel De Mulder, Creative Director and prolific artist.

 Belgium creative turns cock-ups into art, and art into money.

 We’re bombarded with unsolicited advice, from every phone and feed.

 A popular example is “learn from your mistakes.”
 YouTube gurus will tell you that each screw-up is a teachable moment.
 It’s how you grow.
 And/or get rich.
 And/or get happy.

 Karel is a Creative Director and partner at agency AIR.
 He’s also a veteran mistake-maker.

 Recently, Karel was tanking his car.
 For reasons unbeknownst to anyone (including Karel) he left the gas station with the pump’s nozzle still protruding from his car.
 Thanks to physics, the nozzle snapped off.